 So my recommendation for for hospitals and clinics is this, do a complete customer or consumer readiness assessment to take a look at the five touch points that your patient experiences in engaging you.
 Then once you’ve completed that to identify friction and failures, then build out a thoughtful roadmap and includes training so that you can take telemedicine in your practice to a completely new level.
 It sounds like a lot of work.
 I know it’s a new body of language, but without it, you will not in my view succeed in the rock ’em sock ’em world that is telemedicine 2.0.

 I hope you’ve enjoyed this section on telemedicine and its impact related to consumerization.
 In the next video, we’re going to talk about humanism.
 What does humanism really mean?
 And how do we take something as digital and sterile as this platform and turn it into something that’s humanistic.
-I hope you join me for the other video and don’t forget that Fixing Healthcare will be on screens worldwide this fall.
+I hope you join me for the other video and don’t forget that The Healthcare Cure will be on screens worldwide this fall.
 And we can’t wait to be able to show you the the real solutions that we found from some of the greatest thought leaders in the world.
 Alright, see you in the next video on the future of telemedicine and the impact of humanism

 #healthcarefuturist #healthcarevirtualspeaker #nickwebb #fixinghealthcare #healthcarespeaker #thefutureofhealthcare #thehealthcaremandate